MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/build-a-distributed-environment-for-windows-10-deployment.md

 ---
 title: Build a distributed environment for Windows 10 deployment (Windows 10)
-description: In this topic, you will learn how to replicate your Windows 10 deployment shares to facilitate the deployment of Windows 10 in remote or branch locations. ms.reviewer:
+<description: In this topic, you'll learn how to replicate your Windows 10 deployment shares to facilitate the deployment of Windows 10 in remote or branch locations.
+ms.assetid: a6cd5657-6a16-4fff-bfb4-44760902d00c
+ms.reviewer:
 manager: dougeby
 ms.author: aaroncz